Florian-Celibashi/Buddybot-2.0/README.md

 - Persistent long-term memory backed by a vector store.
 - Multi-bot orchestration for raids or automated builds.
 - Integration tests against a headless server (e.g., via Prismarine replay).

-## 📄 License
-Distributed under the ISC License.
-See `package.json` for details.